cblavier/phx_component_helpers/README.md

 ## Presentation

-`PhxComponentHelpers` provides helper functions meant to be used within Phoenix LiveView live_components to make your components more configurable and extensible from templates.
+`PhxComponentHelpers` provides helper functions meant to be used within Phoenix LiveView to make your components more configurable and extensible from templates.

 It provides the following features: